Simon-Delcamp/Unveil.jl/README.md

 1. All files should be **.fits**
 2. For better results, it is highly recommanded to blank the maps edges, and/or the noisiest spectra.
 3. For a PPV (Position-Position-Velocity) cube, at one given position in PP space, if one velocity channel is blanked, it should be blanked on every others velocity channels.
 We call that *regular blanking*.
 If not, the code will throw an error.
-4. The fits header should contain these three entries : "BLANK", "BZERO" and "BSCALE".
+4. The fits header should contain usual entries.
 See [this list of keywords definition](https://heasarc.gsfc.nasa.gov/docs/fcg/standard_dict.html) of the fits file convention for more informations.
-If these entries don't exist, an error will be print.
+As far as we know, using the software GILDAS to convert from 'fits' to 'lmv' and then from 'lmv' into 'fits' works.
+The parameters seems to be 'DATAMIN', 'DATAMAX', 'CTYPE1', 'CRVAL1', 'CDELT1', 'CRPIX1' and 'CROTA1' (with every numbers given above going from 1 to 3).